 Sony cameras are one of the most suitable for vlogging.
 They manage to bring together the best of DSLRs and compact cameras in a single product.
-Their capacity to record DSLR-quality video in a small body makes them good vlog cameras.
 This is why Sony is turning into the favorite, not only for vloggers, but also for professional photographers.
-Here you will find the 5 best Sony vlogging cameras.

 The good news for vloggers is that most of these cameras have a flip screen.
 The bad news is that most of them lack a microphone port.
 Still, there are external microphones that you don’t need to connect to a camera.

 Bear in mind that this is an unordered list, which means I’m not putting these cameras in any sort of priority.
 They’re all the best Sony vlog cameras and will fit different vlogging needs and budgets.

 1) Sony ZV-1

 - All the features for vlogging in a small size